wazuh/wazuh-documentation/source/deploying-with-puppet/wazuh-puppet-module/reference-wazuh-puppet/wazuh-server-class.rst

   `Default []`

 $ossec_extra_rules_config
-  To use it, after enabling the Wazuh ruleset (either manually or via the automated script), take a look at the changes made to the ossec.conf file.
+  using it, after enabling the Wazuh ruleset (either manually or via the automated script), take a look at the changes made to the ossec.conf file.
   You will need to put these same changes into the "$ossec_extra_rules_config" array parameter when calling the wazuh::server class.

   `Default []`